stonefl/stonefl.github.io/_posts/2019-03-19-install-hortonworks-hdp-3-1-0-on-cluster-of-vmware-virtual-machines.md

 systemctl get-default
 ```

 It is expected to see the response of `multi-user.target`.
-If not, run the following command to set:
+If not, run the following command to set the run level to multi-user text mode:

 ```bash
 systemctl set-default multi-user.target
 ```

 ## 1.3.
-Check and set hostnames.
+Check and set hostnames

 **Set Hostnames**